dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 Replacing a failed device
 -------------------------

-One heketi's advantages is the automation of otherwise tedious manual task, like replacing a faulty brick in GlusterFS to repair a degraded volume.
+One of heketi's advantages is the automation of otherwise tedious manual tasks, like replacing a faulty brick in GlusterFS to repair degraded volumes.
 We will simulate this use case now.

 &#8680; For convenience you can remain operator for now: